radryan1979/wizardConjurer/README.md

 Goals for future development.
 Contributors welcome.

 * Package management.
-* Remove direct jQuery dependency.
-* Implement ng-if on nested directives.
 * Update navigation bar with chevron style buttons.
-* Allow for providing custom template to the wizard-control directive via the API.

 **[Back to Top](#topics)**